Gastón Dalmau

 Gastón Dalmau Arroquy (born 23 November 1983) is an Argentine actor and singer.
 He is best known for playing Ramiro "Rama" Ordóñez in the Cris Morena television series Casi Ángeles, and as a member of music group Teen Angels.
 He lives in Los Angeles.

+Career

+In 2017, Dalmau made an announcement on Twitter that he would join the crew and cast of Captain Marvel (2019).